 Operator Algebras and Noncommutative Geometry

-The application of Operator Algebras and K-theory to understand structural problems in statistical mechanics and conformal quantum field theory.
+- applications in and drawing inspiration from physical problems – statistical mechanics and conformal quantum field theory.

 Project aims and methods